 - Cost and Contract

-Our current rate for analysis is $27 per core section plus $27 per hour of machine time.
+Our current rate for analysis is $34.50 per core and $34.50 per hour of machine time.
 The amount of time required for each section depends on the desired resolution and counting time per sample point.
-It can be as short as a couple hours per meter for centimeter scale resolution, which is commonly run at 60 second counting time, and as much as 30 hours per meter for sub-millimeter resolution, which can have counting time from 15 to 30 seconds.
+Runs can be as short as a couple hours per meter for centimeter scale resolution, which is commonly run with a 15 second counting time, and as much as 30 hours per meter for sub-millimeter resolution, which can have counting times from 5 to 15 seconds.

 - Visitors: Local Lodging Options